-Make take out at home with this award-winning Chinese Pan-Fried Noodle Recipe!
-This easy recipe is made in just one pan!
+Make takeout at home with this award-winning Chinese Pan-Fried Beef Noodles Recipe!
+This easy recipe is made in just one pan.

 ‘Tis the season… to not know what the heck to make for dinner!
 We have been ordering carryout a lot lately because we are so busy and keep forgetting to meal plan.
-While I love to support our local Chinese restaurants, it gets expensive to order it for takeout all of the time!
-And honestly, it’s a bummer to spend so much on carryout from a Chinese restaurant when you can make these delicious Beef Pan Fried Noodles for 1/3rd of the cost!
+While I love supporting our local Chinese restaurants here in the Midwest, it gets expensive to order takeout from them all the time!
+And honestly, it’s a bummer to spend so much on carryout from a Chinese restaurant when you can make these delicious Beef Pan Fried Noodles for 1/3rd of the cost.

 Beef Pan Fried Noodles